Feisty, affectionate, brave, lively, loyal, confident, toy companion, Yorkie

 Weight: 4-7 pounds

-Coat Colors: Blue and tan, with steel-blue body and rich tan on the face, chest, and legs.
+Coat Colors: Blue and tan, with a steel-blue body and rich tan on the face, chest, and legs.

 Good with Children: Yes (best with gentle, respectful children)